How to Go RVing with Cats: A Complete Guide

 Talk to your vet about your cat’s health and safety before hitting the road.
 Make sure your cat is up-to-date on all their vaccinations, and ask about any special travel considerations.

 For example, some cats may need a different vaccine if exposed to other regions.
-Ticks and heartworms might also be a more significant concern at your RV destinations.
+Ticks, heartworms, and feline leukemia might also be a more significant concern at other RV destinations.
 Remember to talk to your vet about a first-aid kit for your cat in the RV.

-PRO TIP: Once you are traveling, make sure you always know the phone number and address of the nearest emergency vet care facility in case your cat needs medical attention while you’re on the road.
-Store cat medical records electronically on your phone, so if you need them, they won’t be hard to access.
+PRO TIP: While traveling, be sure you know the phone number and address of the nearest emergency vet care facility in case your cat needs medical attention while you’re on the road.
+Store cat medical records electronically on your phone, so when you need them they won’t be hard to access.

 More Resources for RVing with Cats